Locally Weighted Ensemble Clustering: Experiments

-We use the normalized mutual information (NMI) \cite{strehl02} to evaluate the quality of clusterings.
-The NMI measure provides a sound indication of the shared information between clusterings and has been one of the most widely used evaluation metric for clustering analysis.
-A larger value of NMI indicates a better clustering result.
+Two widely used evaluation measures, i.e., normalized mutual information (NMI) \cite{strehl02} and adjusted rand index (ARI) \cite{vinh2010_ARI}, are used to evaluate the quality of clusterings.
+Note that larger values of NMI and ARI indicate better clustering results.

+The NMI measure provides a sound indication of the shared information between two clusterings.
+Let $\pi'$ be the test clustering and $\pi^G$ the ground-truth clustering.
+The NMI score of $\pi'$ w.r.t. $\pi^G$ is defined as follows \cite{strehl02}:

+where $n'$ is the number of clusters in $\pi'$, $n^G$ is the number of clusters in $\pi^G$, $n_i'$ is the number of objects in the $i$-th cluster of $\pi'$, $n_j^G$ is the number of objects in the $j$-th cluster of $\pi^G$, and $n_{ij}$ is the number of common objects shared by cluster $i$ in $\pi'$ and cluster $j$ in $\pi^G$.

+The ARI is a generalization of the rand index (RI) \cite{rand71}, which is computed by considering the number of pairs of objects on which two clusterings agree or disagree.
+Specifically, the ARI score of $\pi'$ w.r.t. $\pi^G$ is computed as follows \cite{vinh2010_ARI}:

+where $N_{11}$ is the number of object pairs that appear in the same cluster in both $\pi'$ and $\pi^G$, $N_{00}$ is the number of object pairs that appear in different clusters in $\pi'$ and $\pi^G$, $N_{10}$ is the number of object pairs that appear in the same cluster in $\pi'$ but in different clusters in $\pi^G$, and $N_{01}$ is the number of object pairs that appear in different clusters in $\pi'$ but in the same cluster in $\pi^G$.

-To evaluate the consensus performance over various ensembles, we construct a pool of a large number of candidate base clusterings.
+To evaluate the consensus performances of different algorithms over various ensembles, we construct a pool of a large number of candidate base clusterings.
 Each of the candidate clusterings is produced by the $k$-means algorithm with the number of clusters $k$ randomly selected in the interval of $[2, \sqrt{N}]$, where $N$ is the number of objects in the dataset.
-In this work, a pool of 100 candidate clusterings are randomly generated for each dataset.
+In this work, a pool of 100 candidate clusterings are randomly generated for each benchmark dataset.

 With the base clustering pool generated, to rule out the factor of \emph{getting lucky occasionally} and provide a fair comparison, the proposed methods and the baseline methods are evaluated by their average performances over a large number of runs, where the clustering ensemble for each run is constructed by randomly choosing $M$ base clusterings from the pool.
 Typically, the ensemble size $M=10$ is used.
 The consensus performances of different methods with varying ensemble sizes are also evaluated in the following of this paper (see Section~\ref{sec:ensize}).